- Vitamin C supports healthy arteries.

 According to Pauling and Rath, cardiovascular health can be strongly supported by providing the body sufficient amounts of Vitamin C (which helps maintain the healthy production of collagen, a vital component for healthy arteries) and the amino acids L-Lysine and L-Proline which support the body's appropriate use of cholesterol as it pertains to cardiovascular health.

 Inspired by Pauling and Rath's formula and many, many years of member requests, Heart Plus Powder has been developed to make this "mega-nutrient" formula easy to take each day.
 Each serving (one scoop) is the equivalent of 6 tablets or capsules of this formula; people taking 18 tablets or capsules a day can now use 3 scoops in water.
-The flavor took us years to perfect, and we're proud to say it's getting many "two thumbs up" ratings from early testers.
 We know taking dozens of pills can be tedious, so we created Heart Plus Powder to make staying on top of your nutritional needs a cinch.

 - The L-Lysine and L-Proline used in this formula are Free-Form amino acids.

 - Heart Plus Powder should be kept in a cool, dry place.
 Excessive exposure to humidity can discolor the formula because of natural interactions between vitamin C and L-Proline, which are cosmetic but not harmful.
 The vitamin C and L-Proline remain highly stable and effective even if some pink or orange tinting occurs.

 - With high-dose vitamin C programs, it is possible to reach a state of saturation for your body's immediate needs, which can cause a natural "bowel flush."
 This is totally safe and just means that you have found the amount that is "just over" what your body needs.
 Reduce the amount you take when this happens, and you will have your body's most current ideal amount of vitamin C.